MetOffice/lfric_core/documentation/source/user_guide/lfric_datamodel/operator.rst

 The principle of operator proxies is largely the same as for field proxies.
 But while there are limited circumstances where a developer `may` need to access field data outside of the PSy layer, the likelihood of doing this for operators is minuscule.
+For this reason, this section on user documentation will not go into further details.